 Determiners include quantifiers, which are words or phrases used before a noun to show its quantity.
 Examples of quantifiers are: all, many, much, most, one, some, a few, and a lot of, etc.

 Determiners and quantifiers are useful in letting us know more about the noun that they refer.
-For example, this thing identifies something that is close at hand; her wig means the wig belongs to her; another donkey tells of one more donkey; and a few marbles refers to a small number of marble.
+For example, this thing identifies something that is close at hand; her wig means the wig belongs to her; another donkey tells of one more donkey; and a few marbles refers to a small number of marbles.